Heavybullets8/TT-Migration/README.md

 Trucharts may change the way they handle databases in the future, so this script may end up working on those at some point.

+> A workaround for the arr apps moving to the new db is to use the `Custom-app` template from trucharts, and migrate to that instead.
+Which obviously will not end up using the new db.
+I did this for prowlarr, and it worked fine, just make sure the name is the same as the old app.

 ## Tested on

 | Application        | Status  |